 Use title case and quotation marks, like “Make America Great Again.”

-Capitalize if the name is a motto or slogan; lowercase otherwise: Occupy Wall Street, the Occupy movement, Black Lives Matter, Black Power, the Black Power movement, civil rights movement, gay rights movement, transgender rights movement, labor movement.
+Capitalize if the name is a motto or slogan; lowercase otherwise: Occupy Wall Street, the Occupy movement, Black Lives Matter, Black Power, the Black Power movement, civil rights movement, gay rights movement, transgender rights movement, labor movement, environmental movement.
 Capitalize the Black Arts Movement to distinguish the 1960s movement from other movements of black arts.

 Generally spell out zero through nine and use numerals for 10 and higher.